elixir-cldr/cldr_units_sql/README.md

 ## Serializing to a Postgres database with Ecto

-`ex_cldr_units_sql` provides custom Ecto data types and a custom Postgres data type to provide serialization of `Cldr.Unit.t` types without losing precision whilst also maintaining the integrity of the `{unit, value}` relationship.
+`ex_cldr_units_sql` provides custom Ecto data types and two custom Postgres data types to provide serialization of `Cldr.Unit.t` types without losing precision whilst also maintaining the integrity of the `{unit, value}` relationship.
 To serialise and retrieve unit types from a database the following steps should be followed:

 1. First generate the migration to create the custom type: